ZeroCho/react-vote/README.md

 It's an callback function triggered when the vote is reset.
 The first parameter is the title of vote, and the second is a whole vote data.

 ### onExpand: Function(title: String, item: Object, data: Object)
 It's an callback function triggered when you add a new option.
-The first parameter is the title of vote, and the second is the added item, and the third is a whole vote data.
+The first parameter is the title of vote, the second is the added item, and the third is a whole vote data.

 ### getData: Function(data: Object, diff: itemTitle)
 **Obsolete** It's an callback function and if you put it as prop, you can get data when **a new vote is confirmed**, **somebody upvotes**, or **the vote is closed**.
 So you can put voting data into the **database** with this function.